preciofishbone/OmniaDocsG2/accessability/index.rst

 It's a small but important difference.

-Generally, it's up to administrators of a specific, customer implementation, to set up look and feel in a way that high accessibility is achived.
+Generally, it's up to administrators of a specific, customer implementation, to set up look and feel in a way that high accessibility is achieved.

-In Omnia admin, theme mappings can be set up between the "accessibility theme" and other themes.
+In Omnia admin, theme mappings can be set up between the "accessibility theme" and other themes, if needed.
 That option can be used by a business profile administrator and is found here, for a business profile:

 .. image:: admin-access-settings-menu.png